tsuyokoya/vibify/proposal.md

 ## Additional Considerations

 1. Allow users to see a list of previously generated playlists in the app
+2. Show lyrics of the song that is playing
-2. Playlist creation based on user mood and additional specifications (specific genre, artist, etc.)
+3. Playlist creation based on user mood and additional specifications (specific genre, artist, etc.)
-3. Implement password reset
+4. Implement password reset
-4. Implement 2 factor authentication
+5. Implement 2 factor authentication